Key Quote

 Technique 1 — ANAPHORA & SEMANTIC FIELD OF UNIVERSALITY

-The relentless repetition of 'every' — appearing five times across three lines — creates an anaphoric (repeated opening word) drumbeat of suffering.
+The relentless repetition of 'every' — appearing five times across three lines — creates an anaphoricanaphoric — repeated opening word drumbeat of suffering.
 This universalising technique ensures no one escapes Blake's indictment: man, infant, voice, ban — all are encompassed.
-The semantic field of totality ('every', 'each') refuses any exception or escape.
+The semantic fieldsemantic field — A group of words related in meaning of totality ('every', 'each') refuses any exception or escape.

 The progression from 'Man' to 'Infant' is devastating: suffering is not just adult experience but is inherited from birth.
-The infant does not cry from hunger alone but from 'fear' — suggesting that the systems of oppression (unjust control) are so pervasive that even newborns are affected.
-Blake implies that London's corruption is congenital (present from birth).
+The infant does not cry from hunger alone but from 'fear' — suggesting that the systems of oppressionoppression — unjust control are so pervasive that even newborns are affected.
+Blake implies that London's corruption is congenitalcongenital — Present from birth; innate.

 Key Words